-The Tulips class is a preschool program for children who are age 3 by August 31st and have been potty-trained.
+The Tulips class is a preschool program for children who are age 2 by August 31st and are potty-trained.
 Children are dropped off and parents rotate as classroom helper throughout the season.
 Each class will include:

 Outdoor play/walks – The opportunity to sift sand, roll stumps, build forts, run, climb, crawl, and balance, foster children’s physical development, and is essential to a child’s fundamental well-being.
 Unstructured outdoor play outside supports the healthy unfolding of their cognitive, social, and emotional growth.
-Time in nature, hones the child’s observation skills and provide excellent opportunities to develop motor skills, balance, and coordination.
+Time in nature hones the child’s observation skills and provides excellent opportunities to develop motor skills, balance, and coordination.

 Circle Time – Joyful songs, healthy movement and levity support their sensory, cognitive and social development.
 During circle, the children experience being a part of the whole, moving together as a group and experiencing their bodies and senses in relation to self and others.
 The children learn to mark the seasons, develop their sense of rhythm, connect to peers, while learning out of imitation and creating an embodied foundation for later academic learning.